TechNexion-customization/ubuntu-tn/README.md

 Remember the ums is no need change the boot mode, but the disadvangage is the flash speed is slower than mfgtool way, so we recommend the mfgtool is better.

-Technexion Ubuntu image was Separated two partitions, one is boot partition(first partition), another one is rootfs partition, so put u-boot image, kernel image, and device tree blob files to boot partiton first(maybe also need uEnv.txt for specific bootargs), in the end, extract roofs.tgz to rootfs partition.
+Technexion Ubuntu image was Separated two partitions, one is boot partition(first partition), another one is rootfs partition, so put u-boot image, kernel image, and device tree blob files to boot partiton first(maybe also need uEnv.txt for specific bootargs), in the end, extract roofs.tgz to rootfs partition, don't forgot copy your kernel modules to the rootfs partition as following path: rootfs/lib/modules/

 That's it, enjoy!